Max Corput

-Max Corput, fully documented as Maximilien van den Corput (died 1911) was a Belgian-American architect.
-He designed the second Union Station of Atlanta, Georgia.
+Max Corput, fully documented as Maximilien van den Corput (died 1911), was a Belgian-American architect.
+He designed the second Union Station in Atlanta, Georgia.
 Van den Corput also served as an officer in the Confederate States Army during the American Civil War.

 Name

 The "van den" (Dutch: from the) is very common in Dutch and Belgian surnames, and references to Corput regarding the civil war usually include his full last name.
 However, later references including one in the Atlanta Constitution omit the "van den", suggesting that he later went simply by "Corput".

-His first name has, additionally to alternative spelling, also been documented as "Maxwell" and occasionally "Joseph John" as middle names.
+His first name has, in additionally to alternative spelling, also been documented as "Maxwell" and occasionally "Joseph John" as middle names.

 Early life and civil war

 Corput was born near Brussels in Belgium.
 His exact date of birth is unknown, and has variously been put between 1824 and 1826.
 In 1848 he belonged to a group of Belgians who emigrated to the United States after the incorporation of Belgium into the United Kingdom of the Netherlands, which caused dissatisfaction among the French-speaking Belgian elite.
 The group, that included several family members like Corputs younger brother Felix, traveled via New York and Charleston.
 As the Cherokee Indians had recently been dispossessed of Northwest Georgia, freeing the land for further settlement, the Corputs settled as farmers in the area at Cave Spring.

 When the Civil War started in 1861 Corput joined the Confederate States Army.
 He was commissioned as a Third Lieutenant (1861) in the Cherokee Artillery battery; a unit recruited from the Floyd and Cherokee counties.
 Several of his relatives joined the unit, too, his brother Felix being the Quartermaster Sergeant.
 The unit was surrendered during the Siege of Vicksburg, but quickly returned to the field afterwards.
 By 1864 Corput had been promoted to captain and commanded the battery.
 At the Battle of Resaca its four 12-pounder Napoleons were captured.
 Corput himself became a prisoner of war on April 12, 1865 at Salisbury, North Carolina.
 He was held prisoner at Camp Chase, Ohio until paroled in October.